 Baltimore Sun columnist Rob Kasper once proclaimed: "Relatives may look askance at me, fellow diners may tisk their disapproval, but I am going to do it.
 This Thanksgiving, I am going to drink beer with the bird."
 I myself have resolutely followed this advice for many of my Thanksgiving dinners.
 Not all my fellow diners have agreed with me.
 The beer prophet may preach alone, but he is never thirsty!

 - Mulled wine for Thanksgiving.
 Video via Food Network.

 - Mulled beer (!) for Thanksgiving, using Quelque Chose.
 The beer, once brewed by by Canadian brewery Unibroue, doesn't appear to be made any longer.
 C'est dommage!
 Quelque Chose was a unique, wood-aged, un-carbonated, tart, cherry-beer.
-In it place, for a mulled beer, maybe a sweet fruit lambic, but one made without flavorings.
+In its place, for a mulled beer, maybe a sweet fruit lambic, but one made without added flavorings.

 - "To give thanks is a matter of joy; should that be confined by excessive sobriety?"
 A gorgeous essay on the idea and practice of beer-and-food pairing, written specifically about the Thanksgiving meal, by beer writer Michael Jackson, for the Washington Post, in 1983.
 At the time, this was an idea absurd to many.
 [Thanks to Jay Brooks of the Brookston Beer Bulletin for the tip.]